Tagged: freedom of speech

 “Delhi chief minister demanded death penalty for the accused.”
 In all countries, it would be senseless for a member of the executive to tell courts what their decision should be, at any stage.
 But to demand death penalty is even more senseless in India, where, although death penalty exists, only eight executions have been carried out since 1996, that is, death penalty in India is a mockery.

-Delhi CM’s demanding a death sentence for what has been said, so far, to be an accident, is senseless.
-But given Indian Supreme Court (SC)’s decision Bachan Singh v State of Punjab (1980), even if it is, in fact, a gruesome murder, the demand would still not be in line with actual law, that is, said decision, which limits death sentence to “rarest of rare crimes.”
+Delhi chief minister (CM)’s demanding a death sentence for what has been said, so far, to be an accident, is senseless.
+But given Indian Supreme Court (SC)’s decision Bachan Singh v State of Punjab (1980), even if it is, in fact, a gruesome murder, the demand would still not be in line with actual law, that is, said Supreme Court’s decision, which limits death sentence to “rarest of rare crimes.”
 These include crimes involving the “security of the state” and I therefore disagree with SC’s ruling.
 There exists no reason to make a difference between crimes based on state security.
-Such a line simply cannot be drawn, unless it means that the life of a public official has more value than ordinary citizens’ lives, or something like that – an abhorrent idea.
+Such a line simply cannot be drawn, unless it means that the life of a public official has more value than ordinary citizens’ lives – an abhorrent idea.

 (ii)